 The research courses that you enrol into depend on your program, your study load and whether or not you are currently completing coursework.
 Full-time candidates will enrol into research courses to total 24 credit points per quarter (96 credit points for the year) and part-time candidates to total 12 credit points per quarter (48 credit points per year).

 Your research courses will be preselected for you during enrolment periods.
 If you need to vary your enrolment, the SGR will correct your enrolment when the variation is processed.
+Do not attempt to add or remove classes in Enrolment Online yourself.

 Research integrity training